 In addition to individual and group music coachings, students will have workshops in art, inspired by resident artist Rok Zelenko.
 Jane McMahan, director, will coach voice and interpretation and develop programming.
 Kimmy Szeto, pianist and administrator, will coach musical interpretation and ear training techniques.
-We will involve resident actors Tina Hoffman and Marcus Fernandez.
+Additional mentoring will be provided by resident actors Tina Hofman and Marcus Fernandez.

 Docendo discimus—By teaching, we learn.

 Our participants are much more than students.
 Their talents, interests, and ideas have always helped shape the program.
 This year we expect several returning students to take a leading role in the program by leading workshops in yoga (Kate Smith), dance and movement (Alia Munsch), and creative writing (Omar El Okdah).
 We are always eager to find out what new students have to offer and to help them share it with the rest of us.

 Program dates: June 1-10, 2014 (May 31 arrival ; June 11 departure)